 }

-- Parentheses (): It is used to specify the order of operations in statements, function calls, and declarations.
+- Parentheses (): They are employed to indicate the sequence of operations in statements, function invocations, and definitions.

 Program: